wmitsuda/truffle-plugin-register-methods/USAGE.md

 plugins: ["truffle-plugin-register-methods"]
 ```

-Add the following configuration for Ropsten network inside the `networks` section:
+Add the following configuration for ropsten testnet inside the `networks` section:

 ```js
 ropsten: {